-- Eat a healthy diet that meets the recommendations of Canada's Food Guide (https://food-quide.canada.ca/en/) - · Achieve and maintain a healthy body weight. - Limit alcohol to 14 drinks per week for men and 9 drinks per week for women (one standard drink is considered to be approximately 44 mL of 40 % spirits, 355 mL of 5 % beer or 148 mL of 12 % wine). - Limit salt intake (the tolerable upper intake level of sodium is - 2 000 mg or less per day for adults or one teaspoon of salt per day, including the salt from prepared foods). - Exercise for 30 to 60 minutes most days of the week. - · Quit smoking.
+- Eat a healthy diet that meets the recommendations of Canada's Food Guide (https://food-quide.canada.ca/en/) - · Achieve and maintain a healthy body weight. - Limit alcohol intake to 0 to 2 drinks per day. - Reduce salt intake to aim for a sodium intake between 2,000 and 2,300 mg per day (just under 1 teaspoon), including sodium from prepared foods. - Exercise for 30 to 60 minutes most days of the week. - Quit smoking.